NCC: Natural Concurrency Control for Strictly Serializable Datastores by Avoiding the Timestamp-Inversion Pitfall

 \subsection{Failure Handling}

-\paragraph{Tolerating server failures.} \sstx{} can assume servers never fail as their state is typically made persistent on disks and replicated via state machine replication such as Paxos~\cite{leslie1998part}.
-All state changes incurred by a transaction in the execute phase (e.g., $t_w$ and $t_r$ of each request) must be replicated for correctness.
-For instance, after a request is executed, the server inserts its response into the response queue and, in parallel, replicates the request to other replicas.
+\paragraph{Tolerating server failures.} \sstx{} assumes servers never fail as their state is typically made persistent on disks and replicated via state machine replication such as Paxos~\cite{leslie1998part}.
+All state changes incurred by a transaction in the execute phase (e.g., $t_w$ and $t_r$ of each request) must be written to the disk and replicated for correctness.
+For instance, after a request is executed, the server inserts its response into the response queue and, in parallel, writes the state changes to the disk and replicates the request to other replicas.
 Its response is sent back to the client when it is allowed by response timing control and when its replication is finished.
-Commit/abort and \sr{} messages are also replicated.
-This basic scheme ensures correctness but incurs high overhead.
-We will investigate possible optimizations in future work, e.g., \sstx{} could defer replication to the last shot of a transaction where all state changes are replicated once and for all, without having to replicate each request separately.
-Server replication inevitably increases latency but does not introduce more aborts, because whether a transaction is committed or aborted is solely based on its timestamps which are decided during request execution and before replication starts.
+Commit/abort and \sr{} messages are also made persistent and replicated.
+This simple scheme ensures correctness but incurs high overhead.
+We plan to investigate possible optimizations in future work, e.g., \sstx{} could defer disk writes and replication to the last shot of a transaction where all state changes are made persistent and replicated once and for all, without having to replicate each request separately.
+Server replication inevitably increases latency but does not introduce more aborts, because whether a transaction is committed or aborted is solely based on its timestamps, which are decided during request execution and before replication starts.